Cell Broadcast: Cell Broadcast adoption rate

 A point of criticism in the past on Cell Broadcast was that there was no uniform user experience on all mobile devices in a country.

 Wireless Emergency Alerts and Government alerts using Cell Broadcast are supported in most models of mobile telephones.
 Some smart phones have a configuration menu that offer opt-out capabilities for certain public warning severity levels.

-In case a national civil defence organisation is adopting one of the 3GPP's Public Warning System standards, PWS - also known as CMAS in North America, EU-Alert in Europe, LAT-Alert in South America, Earthquake and Tsunami Warning System in Japan, each subscriber in that country either making use of the home network or its roaming automatically makes use of the embedded Public warning Cell Broadcast feature present in every Android (operating system) and iOS mobile device.
+In case a national civil defence organisation is adopting one of the 3GPP's Public Warning System standards, PWS - also known as CMAS in North America, EU-Alert in Europe, LAT-Alert in South America, Earthquake and Tsunami Warning System in Japan, each subscriber in that country either making use of the home network or its roaming automatically makes use of the embedded Public warning Cell Broadcast feature present in every Android and iOS mobile device.

 In countries that have selected Cell Broadcast to transmit public warning messages, up to 99% of the handsets receive the cell broadcast message (reaching between 85 and 95% of the entire population as not all people have a mobile phone) within seconds after the government authorities have submitted the message; see as examples Emergency Mobile Alert (New Zealand), Wireless Emergency Alerts (USA) and NL-Alert (Netherlands).

 Public warning implementations

 A Wireless Emergency Alert Cell Broadcast message on an Android smartphone, in the US.

-A Korean Public Alert System Cell Broadcast message, received in South Korea on and Android device.
+A Korean Public Alert System Cell Broadcast message, received in South Korea on an Android device.

 Many countries and regions have implemented location-based alert systems based on cell broadcast.
 The alert messages to the population, already broadcast by various media, are relayed over the mobile network using cell broadcast.